Kozphy/Note/Statistics/basic_concept.md

 ### 1.6.1. why even talk about the standerd deviation?

 - the units work out a little better.
     - If let's say all of our data points, we're measured in meters. if we are taking a bunch of measurements of length, than `the units of the variance would be meter squared`, right?
-And that's kind of a strange concept if you say the average dispersion from the center has been meter squared.
+And `that's kind of a strange concept if you say the average dispersion from the center has been meter squared`.
     - So well, first when you take the square root of it, getting `SD` then, saying the standard deviation is x or y meters.

 ### 1.6.2. standerd deviation caculate